ArchipelagoMW/Archipelago/worlds/mlss/docs/en_Mario & Luigi Superstar Saga.md

 ## What is the goal of Mario & Luigi: Superstar Saga when randomized?

 Defeat Cackletta's Soul in Bowser's Castle.
-This requires you to collect all 4 beanstar pieces and restore the beanstar, as well as Peach's Extra Dress and the Fake beanstar, and bring them to Fawful at the end of Jokes End.
-This also requires Ultra Hammers, Thunder Hand and Green Pearl Bean, Fire Hand and Red Pearl Bean, Green Goblet, The Beanbean Brooch, All 3 Chuckola Fruits, Peasley's Rose, and either the Membership card or Red Goblet.
+This requires you to collect all 4 Beanstar Pieces, restore the Beanstar, and bring Peach's Extra Dress and the Fake Beanstar to Fawful at the end of Jokes End.

+In total, this requires:
+- 4 Beanstar Pieces
+- Peach's Extra Dress
+- Fake Beanstar
+- Ultra Hammers
+- Fire Hand
+- Thunder Hand
+- Red Pearl Bean
+- Green Pearl Bean
+- Green Goblet
+- Peasley's Rose
+- Beanbean Brooch
+- All 3 Chuckola Fruits
+- Membership Card OR Red Goblet

 ## What items and locations get shuffled?